Skip to content

 Use OpenAPI Defined Path Parameters

-OpenAPI can define path parameters on some endpoints.
-They are declared as /foo/{id}.
-Unfortunately, the endpoint is not defined as /foo/10, so using that as the path will break type inference.
+OpenAPI can define path parameters on endpoints.
+They're declared as /foo/{id}.
+The endpoint isn't defined as /foo/10, so using that as the path breaks type inference.

-To get around this, set an object of the parameters to the property path.
-You can then use the declared path for type inference, and the type checker will ensure you provide all required path parameters.
-The parameters will be interpolated into the path before the request is made.
+To work with path parameters, set an object of parameters to the path property.
+Use the declared path for type inference, and the type checker ensures you provide all required path parameters.
+Parameters are interpolated into the path before the request is made.

 ts